marcossantiago/kubernetes-workshop/03_productionize.md

 ---

+## Now it's your turn

+---

-### Exercise - Add Resources to the k8s-real-demo service
+### Add Resources to the k8s-real-demo service

-* Add resources section to the Deployment
+* Add a resources section to the Deployment
-* Add limits and requests for memory and cpu
+* Add Limits and Requests for memory and CPU
 * Apply the updated config
 * Trigger high CPU on our app via the `/mineBitcoin` endpoint and verify the CPU limit is respected

 ---

+## Secure Configuration

+---

-## ConfigMaps & Secrets
+### ConfigMaps & Secrets

 ConfigMaps and Secrets are designed to separate configuration data from your applications.
 This may include api keys, tokens, passwords, or just configuration parameters.

 ---

-### ConfigMaps
+## ConfigMaps

 ConfigMaps hold both fine and coarse-grained data.
 Applications read configuration settings from both environment variables and files containing configuration data.

 ---

-Example ConfigMap that contains both types of configuration:
+An example ConfigMap that contains both types of configuration:

 ```
 apiVersion: v1